-Sensory feedback can also dramatically improve user control because it allows for small, interactive adjustments between the brain and the bionic arm/hand based on that feedback.
-In the very least, this reduces the user’s reliance on visual guidance.
+Sensory feedback can also dramatically improve user control for finer hand movements because it allows for small, interactive adjustments between the brain and the bionic hand based on that feedback, which would reduce the user’s reliance on visual guidance.

 This same brain/hand adjustment mechanism can be created via a neural interface, and that’s not all.
 By creating a sensory feedback loop between the bionic arm/hand and the brain, early research indicates that this may help eliminate phantom pain, effectively making the user feel whole again.